How Trek rode its way to success

 From the bike manufacturer’s earliest days, their relationship with JPMorgan Chase has supported the business at each stage of their growth.
 “It was JPMorgan Chase that helped get us to the next level,” CFO Chad Brown says.

 When Trek decided to break into the international market in the late 1980s, JPMorgan Chase’s global reach and expertise helped facilitate their expansion.
 The firm’s world-class banking solutions—delivered on a local level—help Trek do business even in countries where it can be difficult to operate.

-Trek’s expansion into new markets has been crucial to their success.
-Today, more than 60 percent of the company’s revenue comes from outside the US.
+Trek’s expansion into new markets has been crucial to its success.
+Today, more than 60% of the company’s revenue comes from outside the U.S.

 - Keep quality high.
 “If you create amazing products, people are going to buy amazing products,” Burke says.
 Trek started doubling down on creating best-in-class products in every category of its business

 - Have a clear, simple direction for each business unit.
 “When we focus, we win,” Burke says.